 Early Clinical Experience

 Elon’s DPT program includes 48 weeks of clinical practice — above the national average.
 Beginning the second year, students complete three eight-week clinical practicums.
 Elon has contacts at hundreds of patient-care settings and students work frequently with clients and standardized patients on campus.
-The program culminates with a 24-week internship, generally at select North and South Carolina facilities that have developed clinical and research partnerships with Elon.
+The program culminates with a 24-week clinical practicum, generally at select North and South Carolina facilities that have developed clinical and research partnerships with Elon.

 World Class Facilities